day8/re-frame/README.md

 browser-based apps which are desktop-like.

-That doesn't mean re-frame wouldn't work well when servers are more centrally involved, its just that we haven't tweaked it in that direction.
+That doesn't mean re-frame wouldn't work well when servers are more centrally involved, it's just that we haven't tweaked it in that direction.

 Remember, re-frame is more of a pattern than an implementation, so you can easily fork it in whatever direction (GraphQL?) you need.
 Did I mention it is only about 100 lines of code?